cynthiatreger/az-routing-guide-ep5-nva-routing-2-0/README.md

 <img width="1120" alt="image" src="https://user-images.githubusercontent.com/110976272/216853300-9a5e1a53-b066-4e37-99bb-6b6a5795a72e.png">

-➡️ automatic route propagation and programmation both at the NC level and os level algines the effectives routes of the VMs in the ARS VNET and peered VNETs to the Conc NVA routing table.

-with just ARS + BGP with Concentrator, the whole Episode 3 lab has been completed, the On-Prem reachability extended to the ARS VNET + the peered VNETs just like in VNG use case without any UDRs
+The whole Episode #3 lab has been completed in one step: On-Prem reachability has been extended to the ARS VNET and its the peered VNETs (like a Virtual Network Gateway would do), without any UDRs.

+➡️ With just ARS and BGP runnig with the Concentrator we obtained automatic route propagation and programmation both at the NIC level and OS level:
+- The effectives routes of the VMs in the ARS VNET and peered VNETs contain the Concentrator NVA's Branch prefixes
+- The Concentrator NVA routing table contains the appropriate VNETs ranges

-Gw transit and gw rout propagation are honored for NVA advertised prefixes as shown by the Eff routes of Spoke1VM2 and Spoke2VM + failed pings
+*GW transit* and *GW route propagation* are honored for NVA advertised prefixes as shown by the routes advertised from the ARS to the Concentrator NVA (Spoke2 range missing) and the *Effective routes* of Spoke1VM2 and Spoke2VM and confirmed by the failed pings.

-We have demonstrated GW route prop and GW Transit is honoured.
 For the rest of this episode, we will focus on Spoke1/subnet1 only (GW Transit + GW route prop = ON)

 # 5.3.
 Episode #4 topology (chained NVAs) and ARS